ES-1085/f2024-ds1-project-postparty-experience/README.md

 ## Summary

+Many people noted that their partner's help was most critical to them.
+While we recognize how vital a supportive partnership is in the journey of parenting, particularly in the early postpartum period, this survey was focused on postpartum support beyond the parents of the child.

+There were also a number of responses that mentioned what "would" have been most critical to them.
+We excluded these answers from our analysis of critical care, but think it's important to mention that there are families who endure the postpartum experience with zero outside support.

+## Notes from Laurie about summary
 Write-up of your project and findings go here.
 Think of this as the text of your handout.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750